Please see our main article about Analysis for general information.

 The Analyze TM post-editing option is used for calculating the post-editing effort for matches from the translation memory (TM).

-- Intended for a low-quality TM that can contain high percent matches that need to be heavily edited by the linguist.
+- Is intended for a low-quality TM that can contain high percent matches that need to be heavily edited by the Linguist.

-- Analysis will show the post-editing effort for the translation memory, machine translation, and non-translatables.
+- Will show the post-editing effort for the translation memory.

-- There are only 100% matches in the analysis (in-context 101% matches from TM have no effect on the calculation).
+- Contains only 100% matches in the analysis (in-context 101% matches from the TM have no effect on the calculation).

-- Any match from the TM can become a 100% match if accepted by the linguist without any change.
+Note: A 100% match from the TM can become 0% if completely edited by the Linguist.
+Any match from the TM can become a 100% match if accepted by the Linguist without any change.

 Analysis with Analyze TM post-editing disabled:

-- Intended for a high-quality TM where the matches should be edited as little as possible, to keep the cost low.
+- Is intended for a high-quality TM where the matches should be edited as little as possible to keep the cost low.

-- The analysis will show TM matches offered to the linguist when the segment opened (not the actual linguist's post-editing effort)
+- Shows TM matches offered to the Linguist when the segment opened (not the actual Linguist's post-editing effort)

-- The analysis will show the post-editing effort for machine translation and non-translatables.
+- Will show the post-editing effort for machine translation and non-translatables.

-Regardless of the Analyze TM post-editing settings, the MT and NT results will always show post-editing effort for each segment.
-It reflects the changes made by the linguist compared to the MT and NT suggestions.
+Similar to the Analyze TM post-editing settings, there are options to Analyze NT post-editing and to Analyze MT post-editing.
+Based on these settings, the MT and NT results can show the post-editing effort for each segment, reflecting the changes made by the Linguist when compared to the MT and NT suggestions.

-- If, on the other hand, the linguist changes the MT or NT heavily, the match rate will be close to 0%.
-The score counting algorithm is identical to the one that we use to calculate the score of translation memory fuzzy matches.
+- If, on the other hand, the Linguist changes the MT, the match rate will be lower.
+The score-counting algorithm is identical to the one that we use to calculate the score of translation memory fuzzy matches.